Hermann Oelrichs

-Hermann Oelrichs (June 8, 1850 – September 1, 1906), was an American businessman, multimillionaire, and agent of Norddeutsche Lloyd shipping.
+Hermann Oelrichs (June 8, 1850 – September 1, 1906) was an American businessman, multimillionaire, and worked for Norddeutsche Lloyd shipping.

 Early life

-Oelrichs was born on June 8, 1850 in Baltimore, Maryland.
-He was the son of German-born Henry Ferdinand Oelrichs (1810–1875), a senior partner in the firm of Oelrichs & Lurman, and Julia Matilda (née May) Oelrichs (1819–1879), who was born in Washington, DC.
-His siblings included Charles May Oelrichs and Henry Oelrichs.
+Oelrichs was born on June 8, 1850, in Baltimore, Maryland.
+He was the son of German-born Henry Ferdinand Oelrichs (1810–1875), a senior partner in the firm of Oelrichs & Lurman, and Julia Matilda (née May) Oelrichs (1819–1879), who was born in Washington, D.C.
+His siblings included Charles May Oelrichs (1858-1932), Henry Oelrichs (1856-1902), and Lucie Oelrichs Jay (1854–1931), wife of William Jay.

 Oelrichs was the grandson of Gesche Catharina (née Holler) Oelrichs and Johann Gerhard Oelrichs, a German merchant in Bremen.
 The Oelrichs came to America from Bremen around 1830.
 His grandfather later married a daughter of statesman Harrison Gray Otis.
 His maternal grandparents were Julia Matilda (née Slacum) May and Frederick May, who was a member of the May family, prominent in Virginia and Maryland during the American Revolutionary War.
 His uncle, Henry May, was a U.S. Representative from Maryland, and the father of Lilian May, who married William Bagot, 4th Baron Bagot in 1903.

 He graduated from Yale University, where he was on the rowing team.

 Career

 His firm, Oelrichs & Co., became the U.S. agent of the Norddeutsche Lloyd ("North German") shipping company.

 Oelrichs was also a member of the Democratic Party and active in New York City politics, even declining to run for Mayor of New York City, before moving to San Francisco, California.
 The Oelrichses played a role in the rebuilding of San Francisco following the 1906 earthquake as part of the Committee of Fifty.

-In the 1890s, the Oelrich's purchased Rose Cliff on Bellevue Avenue in Newport, Rhode Island from the estate of George Bancroft and his wife commissioned architect Stanford White to build them a new residence.
+In the 1890s, the Oelrich's purchased Rose Cliff on Bellevue Avenue in Newport, Rhode Island, from the estate of George Bancroft and his wife commissioned architect Stanford White to build them a new residence.
 The resulting Rosecliff was modeled after the Grand Trianon at Versailles, and was completed in 1902 with a final cost of $2.5 million.